Medical School and Gap Year Opportunities

 • Specialists have expertise related to specific diseases as well as body parts, organs, and systems.
 Cardiologists, oncologists, neurologists, and ophthalmologists are examples of specialists.
 The Association of American Medical Colleges’ (AAMC) Careers in Medicine website contains information about 160+ specialties in medicine.

-Read more about deciding on a medical career, including such factors as education, lifestyle and salary on the AAMC website.
+Read more about deciding on a medical career, including such factors as education, lifestyle and salary, on the AAMC website.

 Begin your pre-med research with Georgetown’s pre-health studies website, which offers a lot of advice online and in workshops on how to prepare.
 Also, learn about the Pre-Health Recommendation Committee and the Early Assurance Program (EAP) at Georgetown School of Medicine.
-In addition, the AAMC provides advice on all topics, including preparing for the MCAT, what to expect in medical school, getting experience, and the Medical Minority Applicant Registry.In short, you will want to explore Georgetown’s pre-health studies website, the Pre-Health Canvas course and the AAMC website in depth.
+In addition, the AAMC provides advice on all topics, including preparing for the MCAT, what to expect in medical school, and getting experience.
+In short, you will want to explore Georgetown’s pre-health studies website, the Pre-Health Canvas course, and the AAMC website in depth.

 There are numerous professional associations representing the various specialties in the medical field.
 If you are interested in a particular specialty, go to the association’s website to learn what is important to those working in this specialty and stay abreast of the news and trends within this field.